US reports surge of kids at SW border, a challenge for Biden

 The Department of Homeland Security has also begun processing the asylum claims of thousands of people who were forced by the Trump administration to stay in Mexico, often in dangerous conditions, for a decision on their case.

-U.S. officials say that early Biden administration moves on immigration have likely been incorrectly portrayed by smugglers to migrants that they will be able to cross the southwest border more easily than under Trump.
+U.S. officials say that early Biden administration moves on immigration have likely been portrayed by smugglers to migrants that they will be able to cross the southwest border more easily than under Trump.
 Most people are still turned back.

-Nearly three-quarters of the more than 100,000 total people encountered at the southwest border in February were single adults, records show, and the vast majority were turned back to Mexico under the public health order.
+Nearly three-quarters of the more than 100,000 total people encountered at the southwest border in February were single adults, records show, and the vast majority were quickly sent back across the border to Mexico under the public health order.